saml1087/apcsa-freedom-project/entries/entry03.md

 ![Screenshot 2](images/entry03-2.PNG)
 *image capturing after ball was launched*

+I plan to polish this out more in the future.
+Other than making it look better, I'm thinking of separating the upward and rightward forces.
+In addition, after I've gotten the fundamentals to work, I'll begin working on multiple stages (more levels) of the game.

 ### EDP & Skills

 In the Engineering Design Process, I'm currently at **Creating the prototype**.
 I've been learning my tool especially focusing on the content that I'll be using to build my game.
 Although, it's been at a basic level (basic-models and UI), it's been mainly functional.
+I've used Unity's basic models (primitives like cubes, spheres, and planes) and a basic knowledge of C# to build a functional game.
 In terms of what I plan to continue, I want to finish creating the game in the next month.
-After that, I'll plan to polish the game by making it look more appealing to the player.
+After that, I'll plan to polish the game by making it look more appealing to the player (hopefully using Blender).

 In the past few weeks, I've learned _*to read*_ and _*to have a growth mindset*_.
 Especially with the documentations and articles on code, I've learned to extract important information and write down what's essential for my game.
 I also had went through some challenges when dealing with the UI.
 However, I've learned to embrace through the failure and learn through these mistakes.
+I will continue to learn C# and hopefully work efficiently towards my MVP.

 [Previous](entry02.md) | [Next](entry04.md)